mongodb/docs-realm/source/includes/realm-database.rst

 Indexes are implemented as trees containing values of a given property instead of a unique internal object key.
-This means that indexes only support one column at a time.
+This means that indexes only support one column, and thus only one property, at a time.

 Schemas
 ~~~~~~~